asher-j1/RoboLamp/README.md

 2. **Hardware Setup:**
    - Mount the servos on the lamp arms according to the design files.
    - Mount the OAK-D Camera to the lamp head or frame.
-   - Connect the servos to the microcontroller as per the wiring diagram in the repository.
+   - Connect the servos to the Raspberry Pi as per the wiring diagram in the repository.
-   - Connect the power supply to the microcontroller and servos.
+   - Connect the power supply to the Raspberry Pi and servos.

-3. **Microcontroller Code Setup:**
+3. **Raspberry Pi Code Setup:**
-   - xx.
+   - Install the packages listed in the requirements.txt file
+   - Install the needed Neural networks from the file networks.txt, omz_downloader -list networks.txt

 4. **ROS Package Setup:**
    - Install ROS and required dependencies.
-   - Clone the `ros_package/` into your ROS workspace.
+   - Clone the `src/` folder into your ROS workspace.
    - Install the Python dependencies following by [ROS2 Documentation] (https://docs.ros.org/en/foxy/Tutorials/Beginner-Client-Libraries/Creating-A-Workspace/Creating-A-Workspace.html)

 ## Running the Code

-1. **Microcontroller Initialization:**
+1. **Raspberry Pi Initialization:**
-   - Power on the microcontroller and ensure the servos initialize correctly.
+   - Power on the Raspberry Pi

 2. **ROS Package:**
+   - Source ROS and compile the project with colcon
+   - Source the package's install/setup.bash file
-   - Start ROS with the appropriate launch file in the `ros_package/launch/` folder.
+   - Start ROS with the appropriate launch file in the `RoboLamp/launch/` folder.
-   - Follow the prompts to calibrate the camera and servos.

-3. **Testing and Calibration:**
+3. **Testing:**
-   - Use the calibration tools provided in the ROS package to fine-tune the system.
    - Test the gaze tracking by moving your gaze across the workspace to ensure the lamp adjusts correctly.

 ## Troubleshooting

-- **Servo Calibration:**
-  Ensure the servos are correctly calibrated by following the calibration process.

 - **Gaze Tracking:**
   If the gaze tracking is not accurate, ensure proper lighting and camera calibration.